Rated 'Excellent' on Trustpilot

 There are 8 essential B Vitamins which work together to manage many different processes, including helping with stress.
 B Vitamins have a critical role in the production of chemicals in the brain, and aspects of mental health such as energy, cognition and attention.
 They may also help with stress management and anxiety, and low levels can contribute to low mood, lethargy and irritability.

 In particular Vitamins B6, B9 and Vitamin B12 are involved in producing serotonin and noradrenaline which affect mood and other functions of your brain.
 B Vitamins are also important for hormone balance, detoxification and methylation processes in your body.
+Good food sources of B Vitamins include wholegrains, legumes, nuts, seeds, leafy greens, and if you're not plant-based meat, eggs and dairy.

-Read our blog: 5 signs you may be low in Vitamin B12.
+You may also enjoy reading about 5 signs you may be low in Vitamin B12.

 Protein